|Year of offer||2019|

 Internships can be hosted by any public interest organisation that will facilitate the student undertaking legally-oriented work, including government departments, regulatory and statutory bodies, courts and tribunals, legal assistance sector organisations such as legal aid or community legal centres, and non-government or not-for-profit organisations.
 Host organisations can be locally based, interstate or international.
 The proposed internship must be approved by the Subject Coordinator – the internship experience should build on a students’ studies to date in the Melbourne JD and be of an appropriately demanding standard to model professional legal work or practice.

-Students must complete a compulsory orientation, at least 20 days of unpaid practical legal experience at the host organisation and all of the assessment tasks which include a reflective journal and a legal writing portfolio.
+Students must complete at least 20* days of unpaid practical legal experience at the host organisation and all of the assessment tasks listed.

 Intended learning outcomes

 Student who successfully completes this subject will have: